 - Master of Science – University of Washington (2019)

 - Bachelor of Arts – University of Ohio (2015)

 - Licensed Mental Health Counselor Associate – License #MC61327915

-I am a Preferred Provider with Aetna, Cigna, First Choice, and Premera.
+I am a Preferred Provider with Aetna, Cigna, First Choice, Premera, and Regence.
 Please call for inquiries regarding additional insurance plans.

 A Good Faith Estimate of expected charges is provided upon scheduling or upon your request for self-pay clients.